forestryio/forestry.io/hugo/content/blog/hugo-and-jekyll-compared.md

 Hugo’s only form of asset management is that it copies any files stored in the `/static` directory to your build directory as-is.

-If you’re used to using SASS, CoffeeScript or any other kind of preprocessing or asset management, you’ll have to look to external asset management pipeline tools like Gulp or Grunt.
+If you’re used to using Sass, CoffeeScript or any other kind of preprocessing or asset management, you’ll have to look to external asset management pipeline tools like Gulp or Webpack.

-This means you’ll have to include Hugo in your external build process, which can be troublesome for beginners.
+This also means you’ll likely want to include Hugo in your external build process, which can be troublesome for beginners.

 ### Useful Features